NetSPI/PowerUpSQL/README.md

 |Invoke-SQLOSCmd|Execute command on the operating system as the SQL Server service account using xp_cmdshell.
 Supports threading, raw output, and table output.|Complete|

 ### Common Functions

+These functions are used for common information gathering tasks.
+Similar to core functions, the common functions can be executed as standalone functions, but are also used other functions in the PowerUpSQL module.

+Example: Get-SQLInstanceLocal | Get-SQLDatabase -Verbose -NoDefaults
+Example: Get-SQLInstanceLocal | Get-SQLColumnSampleData -Keywords "account,credit,card" -SampleSize 5 -CheckCC

 |Function Name                 |Description |Status    |
 |:-----------------------------|:-----------|:---------|
 |Get-SQLAuditDatabaseSpec|Returns Audit database specifications from target SQL Servers.|Complete|